Abdurahman0x/Cybersecurity-Toolkit/README.md

 ## Libraries Used

-This project uses only Python's standard library, so no external libraries are required.
+This project uses Python's standard library along with the external `colorama` library.

-* **secrets** — Used to generate cryptographically secure random passwords.
+- **secrets** — Used to generate cryptographically secure random passwords.
-* **hashlib** — Used to generate SHA-256 and SHA-512 cryptographic hashes.
+- **hashlib** — Used to generate SHA-256 and SHA-512 cryptographic hashes.
-* **socket** — Used for IP/domain resolution and TCP port checking.
+- **socket** — Used for IP/domain resolution and TCP port checking.
-* **ipaddress** — Used to validate IP addresses.
+- **ipaddress** — Used to validate IP addresses.
+- **colorama** — Used to add colors and improve the visual presentation of the command-line interface.

 ## Usage